On polyharmonic helices in space forms: Abstract

 \section{Abstract}

-In this article we study \(r\)-harmonic curves of constant curvature where we mostly focus on the case of curves on the sphere.
-By performing various explicit calculations for \(r=2,3,4\) we deduce various insights on the structure of such curves.
-Building on these results we classify \(r\)-harmonic curves of constant curvature in three-dimensional space forms and derive an explicit family of \(r\)-harmonic curves on the sphere.
-To establish our main results we combine a variety of techniques for one-dimensional variational problems.
+In this article we study polyharmonic curves of constant curvature where we mostly focus on the case of curves on the sphere.
+We classify polyharmonic curves of constant curvature in three-dimensional space forms and derive an explicit family of polyharmonic curves on the sphere.
+Our results give new insights into the geometric structure of higher order variational problems.